-Option 1: sail across to Arran and visit the picturesque anchorages at Lochranza, with whisky distillery and ruined waterfront castle; Brodick with the magnificent Brodick Castle and Gardens and long sandy beach; and Lamlash, in the lee of Holy Island made peaceful by the Buddhist monks.
+Option 1: Sail across to Arran and visit the picturesque anchorages at a) Lochranza with whisky distillery and ruined waterfront castle; b) Brodick with the magnificent Brodick Castle and Gardens and long sandy beach; and c) Lamlash, in the lee of Holy Island made peaceful by the Buddhist monks.
 (Largs to Arran approx 16 miles)

-Option 3: head north up the Clyde to Holy Loch with forest walks ashore or further to Loch Long to Carrick Castle and Garelochead.
+Option 3: Head north up the Clyde to Holy Loch with majestic forest walks ashore.
+Or continue sailing further to Loch Long to Carrick Castle and Garelochead.
 (Largs to Loch Long 25 miles)

 It is possible to sail a circuit leaving Largs and heading for Campbeltown (visitor pontoons) before rounding the Mull of Kintyre and spending a night at the beautiful island of Gigha with its sandy beaches and turquoise water.
-Northwards to the Isle of Jura and sample the local whisky at the island distillery.
-From there to charming Crinan and south through the Crinan Canal to Loch Fyne, sailing homewards via Tarbert and the Kyles of Bute.
+Head Northwards to the Isle of Jura and sample the local whisky at the famous island distillery.
+From there, sail to the charming Crinan and south through the Crinan Canal to Loch Fyne, sailing homewards via Tarbert and the Kyles of Bute.

-Alternatively for the more adventurous head south to our sister marina at Troon Yacht Haven and then across the North Channel to either Bangor or Ballycastle in Northern Ireland.
+Alternatively, for the more adventurous sailors, head south to our sister marina at Troon Yacht Haven and then across the North Channel to either Bangor or Ballycastle in Northern Ireland.

 And we can help you plan your trip...
 Check out the latest weather forecasts online, pick up a free tide table from the Marina Office or simply speak to one of our Haven Team - we all love sailing as well and we'll be happy to look over the charts to help you plan your trip!